ocadotechnology/gcp-census/README.md

 GCP Census retrieves BigQuery metadata using [REST API](https://cloud.google.com/bigquery/docs/reference/rest/v2/):
 1. Daily run is triggered by GAE cron (see [cron.yaml](config/cron.yaml) for exact details)
-1. GCP Census iterates over all projects/datasets/tables to which it has access using GAE Tasks
+1. GCP Census iterates over all projects/datasets/tables to which it has access
+1. A task is created for each table and queued for execution in GAE Task Queue
-1. Retrieves [Table data](https://cloud.google.com/bigquery/docs/reference/rest/v2/tables) and stream it into [bigquery.table_metadata_v0_1](bq_schemas/bigquery/table_metadata_v0_1.json) table
+1. Task worker retrieves [Table metadata](https://cloud.google.com/bigquery/docs/reference/rest/v2/tables) and streams it into [bigquery.table_metadata_v0_1](bq_schemas/bigquery/table_metadata_v0_1.json) table
 1. In case of partitioned tables, GCP Census retrieves also [partitions summary](https://cloud.google.com/bigquery/docs/creating-partitioned-tables#listing_partitions_in_a_table) by querying the partitioned table

-GCP Census will retrieve all table metadata to which it has access, so all configuration is based on GCP IAM.
+GCP Census will retrieve metadata of tables it has read access to, which means the scope is derived from GCP IAM settings.

 # Setup